marlonbarrios/duets-in-latent-space/README.md

 Duration from 25 to 45 minutes adjusted to the context and venue.

-It has been presented at:'
+It has been presented at:

 -.
 FLOAT | Polycrisis @How Bazar, Gainesville, Florida USA Novemeber 13th 2024.

 -.
-Hybrid Bienalle @Hellerau, Dresden, Germany October 26th 2024
+Hybrid Bienalle @Hellerau, Dresden, Germany October 26th 2024.

 -.
 ICA 2024 Live Arts festival in Cape Town, Sourt Africa Sept 5th 2024.